 If you like cumin and spicy food, then you’ll love Barbacoa Beef.
 Spicy shredded beef braised in a blend of chipotle adobo, cumin, cloves, garlic and oregano.

 This was a recipe request I was glad to make inspired by Chipotle’s.
 In my opinion, this Barbacoa beef is better than Chipotle!
-I serve this over cilantro lime rice (I make it with brown rice too) and top it with corn salsa, a must (extra calories of course)!
-These would also make great beef tacos, enjoy!!
+I serve this burrito bowl style over cilantro lime rice (I make it with brown rice too) and top it with corn salsa, a must (extra calories of course)!
+These would also make great beef tacos, burritos!!
 If beef is not your thing, check out more Instant Pot recipes here.

 One thing I should mention, 2 tablespoons of chipotle peppers will be mild in heat, 4 tablespoons will be very spicy, use your judgment depending on how hot you like your food.